-A Green Recovery is at the centre of the EU’s efforts to build more resilient, sustainable and fairer economies and societies after COVID-19.
+A Green Recovery is at the centre of the EU’s efforts to build more resilient, sustainable and fairer economies and societies.
 This includes a commitment to the Green Deal, which seeks to pave the way to climate neutrality by 2050.
 As part of The Prince’s Accounting for Sustainability Project (A4S) Accounting Bodies Network, collectively representing over 2.5 million accountants worldwide, ICAEW is committed to helping the profession put sustainability and the fight against climate change at the forefront of its work.
 This includes our work to support some of the specific objectives of the European Green Deal and associated policy measures, including the EU’s renewed sustainable finance strategy.

 Natural Capital Coalition

 ICAEW is a founding member of The Natural Capital Coalition, a global, multi-stakeholder open source platform for supporting the development of methods for natural and social capital valuation in business.
 Amongst other projects, The Coalition has produced a Natural Capital Protocol which acts as a framework to support better business decisions by integrating natural capital.